 The Treaty on the Functioning of the European Union (TFEU) is one of the two fundamental treaties of the political institutions in the European Union.
 It guarantees the right to protect personal data.
 33

-Indeed, the article 16 of TFEU also consecrated this right, and provides that it is the responsibility of the European Parliament and the Council, acting in accordance with the ordinary legislative procedure, to adopt the rules relating to the protection of persons with regard to the processing of their personal data and the free movement of their data.34
+Indeed, article 16 of TFEU also consecrated this right and provides that it is the responsibility of the European Parliament and the Council, acting in accordance with the ordinary legislative procedure, to adopt the rules relating to the protection of persons with regard to the processing of their personal data and the free movement of their data.34

 This Treaty provision also creates a legal basis, making the EU competent to legislate on data protection matters.
 This is an important development as the EU rules on data protection.

 The General Data Protection Regulation, known as GDPR, of April 27, 2016, applicable since May 25, 2018, by all member countries of the European Union (EU) sets out a new principle of data protection.
 35

 e) General Data Protection Regulation (GDPR)